What is EPAS?

 Meet our team!

 EPAS at USP College is led by a core group of lead ambassadors, a lead and deputy lead senior ambassador for USP College and a lead junior ambassador for USP College who has two deputies, one from Palmer's and from Seevic.
-The lead junior ambassador and their deputies are elected into office at the start of each year by all the other junior ambassadors in the programme at USP College.
-The lead junior ambassador is responsible for overseeing the delivery of the programme at the college with the support of their deputies, with the pastoral support of the lead senior ambassador and their deputy.
+The Lead Junior Ambassador and their deputies are elected into office at the start of each year by all the other junior ambassadors in the programme at USP College.
+The Lead Junior Ambassador is responsible for overseeing the delivery of the programme at the college and the wider region of South Essex with the support of their deputies, with the pastoral support of the Lead Senior Ambassador and their deputy.

-Since 2024, the elected lead junior ambassador has been Jayden O'Brien.
+Elections for the 2025-2026 lead ambassadors will be held in September 2025.
+Until then, the previous leadership team will continue to serve in an acting capacity; since 2024, the elected Lead Junior Ambassador has been Jayden O'Brien.
 His deputies are Erdem Gultekin from Palmer's Campus and Sebastian Rapley Mende from Seevic Campus, both elected in 2025.
-Since 2022, the lead senior ambassador has been Darren Cogavin, who since 2025 has been assisted by Kelsey Pryce.
-The profiles of each ambassador can be seen below:
+Since 2022, the Lead Senior Ambassador has been Darren Cogavin, who since 2025 has been assisted by Kelsey Pryce.
+The profiles of each ambassador can be accessed through the links below:

 Our partners